Optimal Training of Fair Predictive Models: Efficient Approximation of Fair Worlds

-Likelihood reparameterization has been introduced for sequential ignorable models \cite{robins00marginal}, but has not been studied in general for arbitrary PSEs.
+Likelihood reparameterization has been introduced for sequential ignorable models \cite{robins00marginal}, but has not been studied in general for arbitrary path-specific effects.
 In addition to the immediate application in this paper, Theorem~\ref{theorem:reparam} solves a general open problem in generalizing structural nested models to longitudinal mediation analysis.
-A special case of this reparameterization,where PSE is simply the direct effect, is implicit in the work of \cite{tchetgen14semi}.
+A special case of this reparameterization, where PSE is simply the direct effect, is implicit in the work of \cite{tchetgen14semi}.
 An advantage of this theorem in causal inference is developing flexible semiparametric estimators for arbitrary PSEs.
-With fairness being the primary focus of this paper, we do not emphasize the importance of this theorem in causal inference.
+With fairness being the primary focus of this paper, we do not investigate further the importance of this theorem in causal inference applications.

-In practice, for each $X_i$ in the data $p(X_i)$ is replaced with its empirical approximation $1/n$, since a parametric specification of $p(X)$ is not feasible.
 In the next section, we explain how $p(X)$ can be incorporated into the constrained optimization problem using empirical likelihood methods.